catami/catami-data-upload/README.md

 # Catami Data Uploader

-A set of stand-alone tools to cdonvert, upload and/or validate data in the Catami data package format to a specified Catami server.
+A set of stand-alone tools to convert, upload and/or validate data in the Catami data package format to a specified Catami server.

 The variable nature of historical data means that Catami data conversion routines are created on a case-by-case basis.